Emotional Support and Service Animals

 Grievance Procedures

 A person who is dissatisfied with a decision of the College concerning a service or emotional support animal should first discuss the concern with the Office of Accessible Education.
-If the matter is not resolved through this discussion, the person may take the grievance to the Disabilities and Accommodations Advisory Group (DAAG), in accordance with the Grievance Procedure described in the Policies and Procedures Regarding Students with Disabilities.
+If the matter is not resolved through this discussion, the person may take the grievance to the Disabilities and Accommodations Advisory Group (DAAG), in accordance with the office’s Grievance Procedures.